syncfusion-content/maui-docs/MAUI/Scheduler/drag-and-drop-appointments.md

 {% endtabs %}

 #### Handle navigation delay for dragged appointment
-Using `AutoNavigationDelay` property you can handle the navigation time when navigating through views while holding the dragged appointment.
+Using the `AutoNavigationDelay` property you can handle the navigation time when navigating through views while holding the dragged appointment.

 {% tabs %}
 {% highlight c# %}
 scheduler.DragDropSettings.AutoNavigationDelay = new TimeSpan(0, 0, 2);